pion/turn/README.md

 </p>
 <br>

-Pion TURN is a Go toolkit for build TURN servers and clients.
+Pion TURN is a Go toolkit for building TURN servers and clients.
 We wrote it to solve problems we had when building RTC projects.

 * **Deployable** - Use modern tooling of the Go ecosystem.
 Stop generating config files.
 * **Embeddable** - Include `pion/turn` in your existing applications.
 No need to manage another service.